mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 # 16 - Timer Quiz
 A multiple choice quiz that has 15 secs per question when you select the wrong answer it will tell you and prompt you to go to the next question
 # 17 - Language Translator
 Using an API to convert user-entered text into different languages.
 This API is used only to convert text into other languages.
 I have also included the text to voice function
 # 18 - Text To Speech
 Making text to speech app using vanilla Javascript using the speech synthesis property of the window object convert the entered text to speech.
 Speech Synthesis is a web speech API that controls the speech service.
+# 19 - Confirm Password and validate
+If your password and confirm password matched with each other then there is displayed a success message but if you’re two passwords not matched with each other then there is displayed an error message.